SeanKilleen/seankilleen.github.io/_posts/2023-08-09-on-moq-and-our-part-in-the-oss-sustainability-social-contract.md

 ## So, Looking Inward: How Could This Have Been Prevented?

 I like to think about this from an impact perspective.
 If I wanted a different outcome here, what are some things I could have done?
 I'd suggest others could benefit from doing this as well.

+I have to remember that I as a user of Moq I didn't follow the author to stay up to date, so I didn't read or comment on the announcement post that is 7 months old.
+And also I didn't provide monetary support OR community support.
+I'm not holding up my part of the OSS social contract, so it's hard for me to feel mad when I feel that the author missed the mark on it too.
+To be outraged at this without prior support is to be a direct part of the problem of OSS sustainability, because it assumes we should be nothing but consumers without fulfilling the obligations of community.

 * I could have commented my thoughts on the proposed change.
 But, I didn't actively follow the project beyond consuming it.
   * **Action**: I could follow the authors of the OSS tools I depend on, on various social channels (and add their blogs to my feed reader).